Source configuration

 Ingest API source

-An ingest source reads data from the Ingest API.
+An ingest API source reads data from the Ingest API.
 This source is automatically created at the index creation and cannot be deleted nor disabled.

 Kafka source